HorizonUnix/M413IA/README.md

 ## Function keys

 > [!NOTE]
-> Like using Windows you can use Function keys without Fn+Fx since i've mapped it all
+> Like when using Windows you can use Function keys without Fn+Fx since i've mapped it all
 > - Fn+Esc is also working
 > - F1: Mute
 > - F2: Decrease volume